SPECIAL OPERATIONS: Special Ops Command Seeks $7.7 billion for 2015

 Noting that SOCOM has about 7,000 people deployed in 84 countries now, McRaven said the challenge would be “making sure we can continue to meet priority demands globally,” which he said he could do with 69,700 instead of 72,000.

 Entry filed under: Counter Insurgency, Counter Terrorism, National Security and Defense, News Developments, Skills and Training, Special Operations, Technology, Unconventional Warfare, Washington, Weaponry and Equipment.
-Tags: Army, Army Rangers, Counter Insurgency, counter terrorism, Defense, military aviation, Navy SEALS, soft power, Special Operations, UAS.
+Tags: Army, Army Rangers, Counter Insurgency, counter terrorism, military aviation, Navy SEALS, soft power, Special Operations, Topics, UAS.